-4. Evaluation of the performances of the Group Chief Executive Officer (Group CEO), Ms. Boosaba Daorueng, for the year 2019.
-The Committee deemed it appropriate to rate the Group CEO's performances in 2019 as "Very Good" or 92.02% (within the range of 90-95%), and reported the evaluation result to the Board of Directors' Meeting No. 4/2019 held on November 12, 2019. for approval.
-5. The Committee has conducted self-performance assessment for the year 2019 which comprises of 5 categories: Structure and Composition of the Committee, Roles and Responsibilities, Meeting, Duties Performance of the Committee's Members, and Self Development of the Committee's Members.
-The assessment criteria divided into 5 levels; 4 = excellent, 3 = good, 2 = fair, 1 = unsatisfactory, 0 = need improvement.
-The overall average result of the self-assessment of the Committee was equal to 3.40 points (Full score is 4 points).
+- (4) Evaluation of the performances of the Group Chief Executive Officer (Group CEO), Ms. Boosaba Daorueng, for the year 2020.
+The Committee deemed it appropriate to rate the Group CEO's performances in 2020 as "Very Good" or 92.69% (within the range of 90-95%) and reported the evaluation result to the Board of Directors' Meeting No. 2/2021 held on February 25, 2021 for approval. - (5) The Committee has conducted self-performance assessment for the year 2020 which comprises of 5 categories: Structure and Composition of the Committee, Roles and Responsibilities, Meeting, Duties Performance of the Committee's Members, and Self Development of the Committee's Members.
+The assessment criteria divided into 5 levels: 4 = excellent, 3 = good, 2 = fair, 1 = unsatisfactory, 0 = need improvement.
+The overall average result of the self-assessment of the Committee was equal to 3.51 points (Full score is 4 points). - (6) The Committee has reviewed the current Nomination and Remuneration Committee Charter, which was of the opinion this charter is appropriate to the business of the group of companies, promotes the principles of good corporate governance at present.
+The scope of responsibility is to determine the criteria and policies for the nomination and remuneration of the Company's directors and sub-committees, including nominating, selecting, and proposing suitable persons to serve as directors of the Company and determining remuneration for the Company's directors.
+As well as performing other tasks as assigned and presented to the Board of Directors and/or the shareholders' meeting properly.
+The Committee proposed to the Board of Directors' Meeting No. 6/2020 held on November 13, 2020 for approval the continued use of the current Nomination and Remuneration Committee Charter.

 The Committee reported its performance to the Board of Directors for acknowledgement on a regular basis.
-Throughout the year 2019, the Committee performed its duties with utmost ability, caution, prudence, transparency and independence, for the best benefit of the Company, shareholders and other stakeholders.
+Throughout the year 2020, the Committee performed its duties with utmost ability, caution, prudence, transparency, and independence, for the best benefit of the Company, shareholders, and other stakeholders.

 (Dr. Naris Chaiyasoot)

-Chairman of the Nomination

-and Remuneration Committee
+Chairman of the Nomination and Remuneration Committee

-February 28, 2020